|

 However,

-the movie, licensed Trendmaster to create toys from the original Lost
+the movie, licensed Trendmasters to create toys

 in

 Space series.
-Robot B-9 does not appear in the film (although pieces of
+Robot B-9 does not appear in the

-him are rebuilt into a sort of hybrid robot, in the same way that the
+him are rebuilt into a sort of hybrid robot, in

-film is sort of a hybrid of the TV show, with the original cast members
+film is sort of a hybrid of the TV show, with the

 appearing in cameos).
-Trendmaster's B-9 robots are better than any of
+Trendmasters' B-9 robots are

-the toys made by Remco and other companies in the '60s when the TV show
+the toys made by Remco and other companies in the

 originally aired.
-Trendmaster followed with great Robby robots from
+Trendmasters followed with great

 Forbidden Planet (see Robby).
-Don and Will above are Trendmaster action
+Don and Will above

 figures released with the movie.
-Will came with the hybernaculum shown
+Will came with

 at the far right.